kollegorna/labs.kollegorna.se/source/posts/2017-05-29-service-worker-gotchas.html.md

 * * *

-To end up with, let me give you an advice: don’t ever take Service Worker code advices for granted.
+Let me end up the article with an advice: don’t ever take Service Worker code advices for granted.
 Always test them, because adaptations are very individual and what worked for one doesn’t automatically mean it will work for you.